RaviSoji/colab_utils/README.md

 1. Skim the \"Working with Python\" and \"System Aliases\" sections in [Colab Overview](https://colab.research.google.com/notebooks/basic_features_overview.ipynb).

-2. All files and folders on your Google Drive have two important attributes.
-   - `'title'`: this is what we typically call the `filename` or `basename`.
-   - `'id'`: a unique ID for a specific file or folder.
-      In order to download anything from Google Drive to the Colab notebook, you need this ID;
-       when you upload new files or folders from your Colaboratory to your Google Drive, each is assigned a unique ID as well.
-      This package also makes getting this information easy.

-3. Do not conflate your Colaboratory and Google Drive directory structures.
+2. Do not conflate your Colaboratory and Google Drive directory structures.
    They are separate from one another.

+3. Life will be easier if you stick with tracking absolute paths in your Google Drive and Colaboratory.

 ## Setup and Installation
 1. Open your __Colab__ notebook.
    None of the following code will run in IPython or Jupyter notebook.

 2. Set the `Runtime type` for your notebook.
-    - At the top of the page, click `Runtime`.
+    - At the top of the page, click the `Runtime` tab.
     - Then, in the drop-down menu, click `Change runtime type`.
     - Set `Runtime type` to `Python 3`.
     - If you want GPU acceleration, which you probably do,